2.

 ionic/covalent bonds, but the 3D molecular structure of the

-enzyme is changed so that the substrate molecule cannot 'dock in' to be
+enzyme is changed so that the substrate molecule cannot 'dock in' to the

 the fastest rate of reaction is often around 30-40oC (note our